wikitops/ansible_portus/README.md

 #### Deployment

-To deploy Kubernetes on Vagrant instances, just run this command :
+To deploy Portus on Vagrant instances, just run this command :

 ```bash
 $ vagrant up